hathibelagal-dev/instantpolyglot/docs/eng/Latvian.md

 - **Kā suns ar kaķi** (Like cat and dog) - to not get along
 - **Dot zaļo gaismu** (To give the green light) - to approve
-- **Kas lēti nāk, tas dārgi maksā** (What comes cheap, costs dearly) - similar to "You get what you pay for"
+- **Kas lēti nāk, tas dārgi maksā** (What comes cheap, costs dearly) - similar to “You get what you pay for”

 ## Writing System